andrewgll/Linked-List-Pointers-only-/README.md

 ```

 * I used recursive merge sort and adapt it to work with Linked list because it gives the best performance in this situation, also no additional memory is allocated for this.

+* init.sh for max optimization and init_debug.sh for debuging

+* valgrid.sh for memory leak testing